allegro/allegro.tech/_posts/2020-04-01-machine-learning-plus-agile-manifesto.md

     src="/img/articles/2020-04-01-machine-learning-plus-agile-manifesto/graph_simplified.png">
 </p>

-There are some mistakes we have made during development:
+There are some mistakes we made during development:
-- In the first test on real users, we found they didn’t trust HAL, treating it as dumb machine, we had to hide this information from them not to irritate our precious AI;
+- In the first test on real users, we found they didn’t trust HAL, treating it as dumb machine.
+  We had to hide this information from them not in order not to irritate our precious AI.
-- It is very important in Machine Learning to choose a good performance indicator, at first our accuracy on dry run seems very low about 60%.
-After weeks of trying to optimize the algorithm we found that actually HAL responses were far more relevant.
-We have found out that human slack messages on #help-me channels were misleading and inaccurate;
+- It is very important in Machine Learning to choose a good performance indicator.
+  At first our accuracy in dry run seemed very low, about 60%.
+After weeks of trying to optimize the algorithm we found that actually HAL's responses were far more relevant.
+We found out that human slack messages on #help-me channels were misleading and inaccurate.
 - We had to compress our input data.
-It turned out that after synonyms detection denormalization eliminated 86% of data.
+It turned out that after synonym detection, denormalization eliminated 86% of data.

 ## Summary

 First, we introduced our model in the form of a slackbot.
-HAL reduced communication by nearly 97% so team development boosted.
+HAL reduced communication by nearly 97%, boosting team performance.
 Zoom virtual assistant is currently in beta testing.
 We have some problems with it since it interrupts the speaker immediately, without giving him a chance to express full thought.
-Programmers can work on code, get in the flow without interruptions cause HAL handles the rest.
+Programmers can work on code and get into flow without interruptions since HAL handles the rest.
 HAL, I hope I will see you soon in every company.

 <p align="right">
 * Have you noticed?
 This article was written by our beloved HAL